ColinWaddell/CurrantPi/README.md

 2. Cross Fingers.
 3. Point your browser at your webserver.

-####Preferred-ish: I've already got a webserver and I can easily drop some files in it's working directory
+####Method \#2: I've already got a webserver and I can easily drop some files in its working directory
 1. [Download the latest release](https://github.com/ColinWaddell/CurrantPi/archive/master.zip)
 2. Unzip the repository and move its contents to your web-root, or where ever you'd like this to live (i.e. ```/var/www/html/```)
 3. Visiting Currant by popping the address of your Raspberry Pi into a web-browser (i.e. [http://raspberrypi](http://raspberrypi))

-####I need more that that &#8593;
+####Method \#3: I have no webserver and need full instructions
 In the following instructions you can skip step ```1``` if you already have a webserver running.
 Please just swap out ```/var/www/html``` in the instructions with where you'd like Currant to live on your server.
 You can skip step ```2``` if you've no interest in creating a backup of your current web server's content.

 Just copy and paste each section into a terminal on your Rasbberry Pi and hit enter.
 You may be asked for a password depending on your configuration.

-1. First you'll need to have a webserver up an running on your Pi.
+1. First you'll need to have a webserver up and running on your Pi.
 The following will install and setup lighttp on your Raspberry Pi.
 I'm assuming you're running an installation which uses the ```apt``` distro system.
     ```
     sudo apt-get install lighttpd php5-cgi
     sudo lighttpd-enable-mod fastcgi fastcgi-php